St. Louis alderwoman sues city over tear gas at protest

-ST. LOUIS (AP) — St. Louis is facing another lawsuit over the police response to protests, this time from a city alderwoman.
+ST. LOUIS (AP) — A St. Louis official who joined protests after a white police officer was acquitted of murder last year in the shooting of a black man is suing police response to the demonstrations.

-Democratic Alderwoman Megan Ellyia Green filed a federal lawsuit Tuesday accusing police of using tear gas on her without justification on Sept.
-15, 2017, following a demonstration after a white former police officer was acquitted in the death of a black suspect.
+Democratic Alderwoman Megan Ellyia Green alleges in the federal lawsuit filed Tuesday that police used tear gas on her without justification on Sept.
+15, 2017 , following a demonstration after former Officer Jason Stockley was acquitted of first-degree murder in the death of drug suspect Anthony Lamar Smith.

-Green’s lawsuit says she was on her way home when tear gas was deployed without justification.
-She says respiratory problems persisted for six months.
+Green’s lawsuit said she suffered from respiratory problems for six months and remains fearful of police.

 St. Louis City Counselor Julian Bush declined comment Wednesday.